BraveNewPumpkin/advOs-QuorumMutEx/README.md

-# Synchronous GHS
+# MAP Snapshot
-a practice implementation using Spring WebSocket of GHS algorithm.
+a practice implementation using Spring WebSocket of the MAP protocol and using Chandy and Lamport’s protocol for recording a consistent global snapshot to check the state.

 parameters are: